gpdivino/github-demo/README.md

 # Git Demo Project

-This is a simple demo exercise for Git
+This is a simple demo exercise for Git.
+By GP

 ## Introduction